(This was reprinted from the article I had written on Model Electronic blog, on Oct 23, 2011.)

-If we see from a musical standpoint, we often come across some unfortunate cases where the music and other elements don’t work together well for the message/target or negate each other’s effects.
-That might be because he couldn’t resist his director’s misplaced opinion or persistence (including so-called “Temp Love”), or he just didn’t care about other elements than the director’s immediate order.
-Which is like an orchestra player who doesn’t see what his conductor and other players really do because of trying desperately to follow the score in front of him, or like an actor swayed by his assistant director’s whim.
+If we see from the standpoint of music used in advertising campaigns, we often come across some unfortunate cases where the music and other elements don’t work together well for the message/target or negate each other’s effects.
+That might be because the composer couldn’t resist his director’s misplaced opinion or persistence (including so-called “Temp Love”), or he was too rushed off his feet to try some other possibilities.
+This is like an orchestra player who doesn’t see what his conductor and other players really do because of trying desperately to follow the score in front of him, or like an actor swayed by his assistant director’s whim.

 Always make sure

 Whenever you’re not sure if you’re doing things right, you should find and ask the suitable person (such as the director, the agent, or the supervisor) about it immediately.
 Also, make sure or discuss if you and other members are convinced enough to be able to share a common view about the issues.
 Some early or quick actions enable you to move forward in the right direction.